In addition to the scheduled public courses, we offer standard and customised technical training to meet our customers' needs.

 This course is intended for personell who have a role related to welding of offshore oil and gas pipelines and production systems.
 The training will give an improved understanding of different material issues related to welding in the offshore industry.

 This course offers an introduction to materials technology applied in the oil and gas offshore industry, covering metallic materials, fabrication methods and material issues encountered in development projects.
 The course will interest engineers within materials, design and manufacturing and fabrication follow-up.

-DNV offers two one-day courses; a technology overview course focussing on the essential elements involved in riser and umbilical design and a analysis course with special attention to global analysis.
+DNV GL offers two courses; a technology overview course focusing on the essential elements involved in riser and umbilical design and a analysis course with special attention to global analysis.

 Ship and port security provides a range of courses to help clients meet the requirements of the ISPS Code and be prepared for situations which might arise.